stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: php

-  To retrieve the password policy, use the ``getPasswordPolidy()`` and ``getStrength()`` methods.
+  To retrieve the password policy, use the ``getPasswordPolicy()`` and ``getStrength()`` methods.
 The Password Strength Policy resource can be modified and saved back to the server to update the policy.

   .. literalinclude:: code/php/account_management/update_dir_pwd_strength_req.php
       :language: php